adamp6461/azure-activedirectory-lab/README.md

 Created and configured a Windows Server 2022 virtual machine in Microsoft Azure.
 The VM was deployed using a free-tier eligible size and configured for Remote Desktop access.

-**Screenshot:**

-[Step 1 Screenshot]

----

-## 2. Virtual Machine Deployment Verification

-Validated successful deployment of the Azure virtual machine and confirmed resource creation within the Azure Portal.

-# Screenshots

-## 1. Azure Virtual Machine Configuration

-Created and configured a Windows Server 2022 virtual machine in Microsoft Azure.
-The VM was deployed using a free-tier eligible size and configured for Remote Desktop access.

 ![Step 1 - Azure Virtual Machine Configuration](screenshots/Step-1.png)

 ---